-An objdf file describes both the geometry of a single object and the material, and finish required to print it.
+An objdf file describes both the geometry of a single object and the materials, and finish required to print it.
+The objdf file can represent an object that is a single stl file, or an object assembled from component stl files.